 4. Consider big data your selling point.

 Whether you’re a non-profit writing grant proposals or a for-profit corporation attempting to woo potential investors, numbers can do some serious talking.
 Your big data can tell readers where you stand, why you’re a solid bet, and make you look much more organized and professional.
-Big data put into easy to read graphs that can be digested in a glance is a colorful and fun way to stand out amidst the competition.
+Information put into easy to read graphs that can be digested in a glance is a colorful and fun way to stand out amidst the competition.

 5. Let data tell you which products to keep and which to ditch.

 Some companies get into the habit of overcompensating with too many products or services.
 There’s definitely truth in “too much of a good thing.”
 Especially for some industries like party supply or marketing swag stores.
-Your data will tell you what sells, what doesn’t, and ultimately what needs to go.
+Your information will tell you what sells, what doesn’t, and ultimately what needs to go.
 It can also tell you which products have promise.
 It will also tell you which might benefit from a little extra attention.

 6. Create infographics from data.

 Everyone loves an infographic, and there are various platforms to pitch them for a wider reach.
-It’s likely that only your business has access to your big data, and having an expert whip up an infographic (or designing one yourself) is a fast and fun way to put your data to work.
+It’s likely that only your business has access to your big data, and having an expert whip up an infographic (or designing one yourself) is a fast and fun way to put your information to work.

 How are you using data in your business, and how often is it being shelved?
 Using data is the final step in the process, and the one that’s most overlooked.
 Don’t bypass the information readily available at your fingertips.
 It might just be what takes your business to the next level.